-To business prospects and newcomers, The Navarre Chamber represents Navarre's "front door" and serves as its goodwill ambassador.
+To business prospects, tourists and newcomers to our community, The Navarre Chamber represents Navarre's "front door" and serves as its goodwill ambassador.

-And, one of our main goals is to promote local businesses and focus on making the Navarre area a better place in which to live, work and do business!
+And, one of our main goals is to promote local businesses that focus on making the Navarre area the best place to live, work and do business!

 Get to Know Your Customers Day reminds businesses to reach out to patrons and get to know them better.
 The day is observed annually on the third Thursday of each quarter (January, April, July, October).